Georgios Papagiannis: Portland Trail Blazers (2018)

 On March 8, 2018, Papagiannis signed a 10-day contract with the Portland Trail Blazers.
 Despite not playing a single game for Portland at the end of his 10-day contract, Papagiannis signed a two-year contract on March 18.
 He appeared in one game with the Blazers.
 Papagiannis was waived by the Blazers after the end of the 2018 NBA Summer League.

-Return to Panathinaikos (2018–present)
+Return to Panathinaikos (2018–2023)

-On July 20, 2018, Papagiannis officially returned to Panathinaikos, after signing a contract with the team for 5 years, with the last 2 years of the contract being team options.
+On July 20, 2018, Papagiannis returned to Panathinaikos, signing a five-year contract, with the last two years of the contract being team options.
 The contract also included an NBA opt-out option, after the third year of the contract.

+After the departure of Ioannis Papapetrou in the summer of 2022, Papagiannis was named team captain for the first time in his career.
+During the 2022–2023 campaign, in 33 EuroLeague games, he averaged 8.5 points, 5.7 rebounds and 1.2 blocks in 24 minutes per contest.
+Additionally, in 34 domestic league matches, he averaged 9.3 points, 6 rebounds, 1.3 assists and 1.2 blocks in 22 minutes per contest.

+On July 14, 2023, after weeks of stagnant negotiations, Papagiannis informed Panathinaikos that he had rejected their contract renewal proposal and he would be leaving the club after a total of seven seasons together.

+Fenerbahçe (2023–2024)

+On July 15, 2023, Papagiannis signed a two-year deal with Turkish powerhouse Fenerbahçe, under his national team coach Dimitrios Itoudis.

+AS Monaco (2024–2025)

+Papagiannis spent the 2024–25 campaign with French-based club Monaco, reaching the EuroLeague final in Abu Dhabi.

+Anadolu Efes (2025–present)

+On July 16, 2025, Papagiannis signed a three-year (2+1) deal with Anadolu Efes of the Turkish Basketball Super League (BSL).

 National team career

 Greek junior national team

 With the Greek Under-16 junior national team, Papagiannis played at the 2012 FIBA Europe Under-16 Championship, which he led in blocks per game.
 He also played with Greece at the 2013 TBF Under-16 World Cup in Sakarya, Turkey, where he helped Greece win the gold medal.
 He also played at the 2013 FIBA Europe Under-16 Championship, where he won the bronze medal and was named to the All-Tournament Team, after leading the tournament in blocks per game.

 Papagiannis also played at the 2015 FIBA Under-19 World Cup, and the 2015 FIBA Europe Under-18 Championship, where he was voted to the All-Tournament Team.